-The Auction is conducted electronically between potential suppliers 30 at their respective remote sites and the coordi- 45 nator 20 at its site.
-As shown in FIGS. 3 and 4, information is conveyed between the coordinator 20 and the suppliers 30 via a communications medium such as a network service provider 40 accessed by the participants through, for example, dial-up telephone connections using modems, or 50 direct network connections.
+The Auction is conducted electronically between potential suppliers 30 at their respective remote sites and the coordinator 20 at its site.
+As shown in FIGS. 3 and 4, information is conveyed between the coordinator 20 and the suppliers 30 via a communications medium such as a network service 50 provider 40 accessed by the participants through, for example, dial-up telephone connections using modems, or direct network connections.
 A computer software application is used to manage the Auction.
-The software application has two components: a client component 31 and a server component 23.
+The software application has two components: a client component 31 and a server 55 component 23.
 The client component 31 operates on a computer at the site of each of the potential suppliers 30.
-The 55 client component is used by suppliers 30 to make bids during the Auction.
-The bids are sent via the network service provider 40 to the site of the coordinator, where it is received by the server component 23 of the software application.
-The client component includes software used to make a connec-60 tion through telephone lines or the Internet to the server component.
+The client component is used by suppliers 30 to make bids during the Auction.
+The bids are sent via the network service provider 40 to the site of the coordinator, where it is received 60 by the server component 23 of the software application.
+The client component includes software used to make a connection through telephone lines or the Internet to the server component.
 Bids are submitted over this connection and updates are sent to connected bidders.

-Bids can only be submitted using the client component of the application-this ensures that buyers do not circumvent 65 that can be stated: "when a low bid is submitted during a first the bidding process, and that only invited suppliers participate in the bidding.
+Bids can only be submitted using the client component of the application-this ensures that buyers do not circumvent the bidding process, and that only invited suppliers participate in the bidding.
 Typically, bidders can see their bids and bids placed by other suppliers for each lot on the client component.
-When a bidder submits a bid, that bid is sent to the server component and evaluated to determine whether the bid is from an authorized bidder, and whether the bid has exceeded a predetermined maximum acceptable price.
+When a bidder submits a bid, that bid is sent to the server component and evaluated to determine whether the bid is from an authorized bidder, and whether the bid has exceeded a pre-determined maximum acceptable price.
 Bids placed by a supplier are broadcast to all connected bidders thereby enabling every participating bidder to see quickly the change in market conditions and begin planning their competitive responses.